 As such, for the purpose of the present study, selected research evaluating the impact of a variety of stressors on varying levels and mechanisms of cognitive function will be discussed.
 Given that there has been little systematic, theoretical evaluation of the effects of negative news on disparate information processing systems apart from memory, this approach will allow for a more thorough consideration of a wider range of cognitive functions that might be impacted by negative news.

 Reaction time.
 Reaction time has long been used as a psychological task (Deary, Liewald, & Nissan, 2011; Kosinski, 2008), and is known to be an important indicator of ability “to cope with information processing load” (Lange-Küttner, 2012).
 To evaluate simple reaction time under conditions of stress, Wachtel (1968) asked participants to track a piece of moving metal using a pointer (central task); in addition, participants were responsible for switching off a light that would turn on intermittently during the tracking task as quickly as possible (peripheral task), while continuing to accurately track the metal piece.
 Results indicated that reaction times slowed significantly on peripheral tasks when participants were informed that they would also be experiencing intermittent shocks throughout the study.
-This is consistent with more recent research indicating that stress results in a narrowing of attention, which could certainly account for slower reactions to peripheral stimuli (Chajut & Algom, 2003); in other words, participants may have had longer reaction times because it took them longer to attend to and then respond to the light.
+This is consistent with more recent research indicating that stress results in a narrowing of attention, which could certainly account for slower reactions to peripheral stimuli (Chajut & Algom, 2003); in other words, participants may have had longer reaction times because it took them longer to attend to, and then respond to, the light.

-While threat of shock is not encountered outside of laboratory conditions, studies evaluating stress and reaction time in real-world settings have also been conducted.
+While threat of shock is not often encountered outside of laboratory conditions, studies evaluating stress and reaction time in real-world settings have also been conducted.
 For example, in a study evaluating U.S. Navy SEAL trainees, deficits in reaction time were measured during a particularly stressful period of training known as “Hell Week” (Lieberman et al., 2002).
 During this week, trainees are subjected to intense psychological, physical, and environmental stressors, while still being expected to perform well on both physically and mentally challenging tasks.
 When given a four-choice visual reaction time task during Hell Week, reaction times slowed substantially compared to pre-Hell Week baseline data, with the number of correct choices, premature errors, and time-out errors increasing.
 Similarly, reaction time data collected as part of a distinct vigilance task indicated false alarm responses increasing by 181%.
 These findings, one of which has been replicated in other studies using choice reaction time (e.g. Jones & Hardy, 1988), potentially have more generalizable implications for safety sensitive occupations in which individuals face extreme and, in some cases, prolonged periods of stress, but must still frequently respond quickly to environmental stimuli.

 Attention.
 In contrast to the other information processing functions, stress is commonly associated with increases in certain areas of attention (Wachtel, 1968).
 Chajut and Algom (2003) demonstrated attention selectivity improved under stress conditions of high stress, meaning that participants were better able to focus on attention solely on the central attribute of the task and disregard stimuli that were irrelevant than participants in a low stress condition.
 While authors argued that this increase in selective attention might actually result in more adaptive action in certain situations, with a brief caveat included noting that more complex tasks might be impacted when cognitive load is higher, the potentially deleterious consequences of narrowing of attention cannot be understated.
 Indeed, only attending to “task-relevant” stimuli would, by definition, result in the inability to detect potentially important off-target cues in certain situations, such as those often faced by individuals employed in safety-sensitive occupations.